French household | members

 7. Richard Pethybridge, butler.
 Born in 1799 at Moretonhampstead where in 1824 he married Hannah Martin who was born in Teignmouth in 1793.
 They had three children born in France: William Richard, Henry George and Elizabeth Emma.
 Richard had a brother Jonathan and two married sisters, Grace Weakley and Mary Alford, all three resident at Exeter; Jonathan Pethybridge’s will is available online at Genuki.

-8. George Smith, coachman.
+8. George Smith, ‘my coachman’.
 George Smith was probably born in 1794 or 1795 at Kingston-upon-Thames (Surrey, England); he may be the George Smith who was born on 11 November 1794 and baptised on 7 December at All Saints church, Kingston-upon-Thames, the son of Hannah and Isaac Smith.
 George was William’s coachman in France from 1819 at the latest.
 He married Jane Woods in Paris in 1818.
 Several of their children were born in France: Jane (born 1819 but died as an infant), George (born 1821), Mary (born 1822 but died as an infant), Esther (born 1826, baptised 1827), Mary (born 1828), Henry (born 1831) and Eliza (born 1833, baptised with Henry in 1834).
+Named as a legatee in the final codicil to William’s English will.

 11. ‘a ci-devant butler of Lord Courtney’ who, according to The European Magazine, and London Review of May 1823, ran a brewery in the Champs Elysées producing English ale.
 This is probably William Furse from Exeter or William Frost of Kenton, both described as brewers in registers of the British Embassy in Paris.
 In 1822 William Furse married Elizabeth Woods in Paris; Elizabeth signed the register and William made his mark.
 Their child Esther Ann Furze was given a half-baptism in February 1823.
 In 1824 William Frost of Kenton married Elizabeth Ponsford from ‘Dunsford Dunnery in the county of Devon’; both partners made their mark.
 Two of their sons were baptised together in Paris in 1828: William, born in August 1824 and George, born in September 1827.